Sailing Tips when Cruising in New Caledonia

 We used to catch rainwater with a very large awning I designed for the Moira.
 It really put lots of water into the tanks when it rained and is still in perfect shape after 20 years of use.
 Here is our yacht awning.

-But it doesn't always rain enough to keep the tanks full with constant use and we solved our freshwater problems with the perfect watermaker.:
+But it doesn't always rain enough to keep the tanks full with constant use and we solved our freshwater problems with a watermaker.
+I strongly urge all serious cruisers to get a watermaker.
+There are many different brands on the market and it takes a bit of research to find the right one - but it's really worth it.

 This is how we prevent malaria and other diseases carried by insects: